MoralCode/ErgPower/index.md

       - I think this depends on the motor as we’d need to match it’s RPM/torque for optimal output

+  - Is it possible/are there devices that exist to control the power draw on a motor digitally? (i.e. with an arduino?)

 ### Phase 2 – Basic Experiments